stepleton/cameo/aphid/README.md

     enclosed drive bay, even though a Lisa powering down can shut down internal hard drives without warning.

-  - :soon:
+  - :heavy_check_mark:
     The longer ribbon cable that the 2/10 uses to connect to the Widget in the drive bay causes signal quality issues that can lead to malfunctions, likely due to ringing or reflections that can confuse the TXS0108E level adaptor ICs about signal direction.
-Current investigation on a breakout board suggests that substituting 100Ω resistors for the 0Ω jumpers on all Cameo signal lines except PEX1, PEX2, and PEX3 will dampen the ringing well     enough for Cameo/Aphid to work.
+Inline 100Ω terminating resistors on all Cameo signal lines except PEX1, PEX2, and PEX3 appears to dampen the ringing well enough for Cameo/Aphid to work.

   - :x:
     When Cameo/Aphid and a Lisa 2/10 are powered on at the same time, the Lisa